 How did a young girl from a comfortably off London family end up dying in tragic circumstances in rural Somerset?
 This story includes an account of suicide that some readers may find distressing.

-The stories of seventy five girls who attended the school between 1863 and 1871 were investigated as part of the ‘A Few Forgotten Women Friday’ collaborative research project.
+Eventually, here will be the stories of all of the eighty six women who were enumerated as inmates in St. Joseph’s Inebriate Reformatory, Ashford, Middlesex and Farmfield Reformatory for Inebriate Women, Horley, Surrey in the 1901 census.
+They were investigated as part of the ‘A Few Forgotten Women Friday’ collaborative research project.
 More stories will be added over the next few weeks.

 Betty Kershaw, a disabled woman, was mistreated by her family.
 The account also tells the story of Betty's mother and sister-in-law.
 This story contains details of abuse that some readers may find distressing.